Behavioral Health

 - advancement of telehealth for behavioral health;

-- preventing and managing patients exhibiting aggressive behavior; and
+- preventing and managing violence in the healthcare setting; and

 - opioid addiction management and prevention.